tytzM17/Lokian.eth/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Steps for deployment and use of our Cryptomons DApp
+## Steps for deployment and use of our CryptoShips DApp

 - Firstly, deploy our smart contract found in src/cryptoships.sol.
 We tested this localy on a private blockchain using [Ganache](https://www.trufflesuite.com/ganache)
 - In the main file of our user interface src/App.js specify the address where you deployed the contract in the constant CONTRACT_ADDRESS.